DominikOcsofszki/zsh.config/README.md

 ##  Features

 - **Powerlevel10k Theme:**  Utilizes the Powerlevel10k zsh theme for a visually appealing and informative prompt.
-- **fzf Integration:**  Integrates fzf for fast and interactive fuzzy searching of files, commands, and history.
 - **Nvim Integration:** Configures seamless integration with Neovim for efficient code editing from the command line.
 - **Custom Aliases:** Includes a set of custom aliases to simplify common commands and tasks.
-- **Plugin Management:** Leverages plugins like `zsh-autocomplete` and `zsh-syntax-highlighting` for enhanced autocompletion and syntax highlighting.
 - **Ollama Integration:**  Includes tools for seamless interaction with the Ollama AI model from the command line.
 - **Custom Functions:** Provides custom zsh functions for advanced command-line utilities.